 Is this gluten-free?
-Does this have enough protein?
+Do the products from somewhere like Gold Bee Nutrition have a sufficient amount of protein to aid with my health?
 Is this sugar-free?
-When dining out with others, you often hear them talking about what’s inside their food—the protein, carbohydrates, fats, vitamins, and minerals.
+Regardless of whether you are dining out with others, or if you are dining from the comfort of your own kitchen, you ofetn hear them talking about what’s inside their food – the protein, carbohydrates, fats, vitamins, and minerals.
 Eating is a large part of American culture, but what may not be apparent is that grabbing an item because it has “low-sodium” written on the package or taking a shot of apple cider vinegar in the morning is not based on nutritional science.

 What is nutritionism?